 Employee retention: What’s the cost?

 Employee retention is important to any company, but especially to restaurants.
 Many owners may not have considered the cost associated with training a new employee and how it impacts their bottom line.
 While someone is training the new hire, the trainer isn’t as efficient and the new hire is unproductive.
 New hires will make mistakes, and until they’re fully trained, won’t function as fast as your experienced staff.
 They may also be less likely to upsell your more profitable products to clients.
-A restaurant with 20 staff members, operating at an 80% churn rate (by the way, industry reports say the true churn rate is 114%) with a training cost of only $1,000 would have to sell an additional $160,000 to compensate for the cost assuming a 10% margin.
+A restaurant with 20 staff members, operating at an 80% churn rate (industry reports say the true churn rate is actually as high as 114%!) with a training cost of only $1,000 would have to sell an additional $160,000 to compensate for the cost, assuming a 10% margin.

-Hiring the right people is certainly the first step.
-However, there are other points to consider once you’ve made that decision.
-Having a formal on-boarding process should be part of your hiring process.
+Hiring the right people is certainly the first step but there are other points to consider once you’ve made that decision.
+Having a formal on-boarding process should be part of your hiring procedure.
 This will help the new member feel part of the team and set a level of expectation for which they will be accountable.
 Here are a few ideas:

 - Welcome the new member with a letter

 - Provide a list of other staff and their roles

 - Assign a mentor (not just a trainer)